dataprogpy/dataprogpy.github.io/docs/getting-started/colab/colab-interface.md

 **The Cell Toolbar: Quick Actions**

-When you select a cell, or sometimes just hover over it, a small toolbar usually appears (often in the top right corner of the cell).
+When you select a cell, or sometimes just hover over it, a small toolbar :material-numeric-1-circle:{ .annotation } usually appears (often in the top right corner of the cell).
 This provides handy shortcuts for common actions:

 ![Colab cell toolbar](/assets/images/colab_cell_toolbar.png)